-The Best Pro-Style Blenders of 2019
+The Best Pro-Style Blenders of 2021

 But pro-style blenders don't come cheap.
 With so many different options on the market, we decided to find out which ones are worth the money.
 So we mixed fruits and yogurts, chopped almonds, made nut butters, crushed ice, measured sound output, examined control panels, and timed how long it took each blender to perform common tasks.

-If you choose one of our winners, you'll be getting one of the best blenders money can buy.
+If you choose one of our recommendations for this guide, you'll be getting one of the best blenders money can buy.
 And if you want a more reasonably priced model for occasional use, check out our guide to the best affordable blenders.

-Here are the best pro-style blenders we tested, in order:
+Here are the best pro-style blenders we tested ranked, in order:

 Breville Super Q Blender